tstatler/doctools/guides/node/mvc/README.md

         res.render('error');
       }
     }

-Node.ACS uses Express to handle routing internally, the "req" and "res" are standard Express request, response object.
+Node.ACS uses Express to handle routing internally.
+The `req` and `res` are standard Express request and response objects.

-All controller files reside in "controllers" folder with '.js' extension.
+All controller files reside in `controllers` folder with '.js' extension.
 There could be any number of controller files in an application, and could be any number functions in a controller file.